stitchdata/docs/_connect-files/api/objects/form-properties/destinations/google-bigquery-object.md

       Accepted values are:

-      - `UPSERT`: Existing rows will be updated with the most recent version of the record from the source.
+      - `UPSERT`: Existing rows for which a Primary Key exists will be updated with the most recent version of the record from the source.
 With this option, only the most recent version of a record will exist in {{ form-property.display-name }}.

       - `APPEND_ONLY`: Existing rows aren’t updated.
 Newer versions of existing records are added as new rows to the end of tables.
 With this option, many versions of the record will exist in {{ form-property.display-name }}, capturing how a record changed over time.